-* PLEASE DESTROY ANY MATERIAL DATED PRIOR TO AUGUST 2016 *
+PLEASE DESTROY ANY MATERIAL DATED PRIOR TO OCTOBER 2017

 PLEASE PRINT THIS BIOGRAPHY IN ITS ENTIRETY

-If you need to edit, please consult Ms. Barrie Steinberg
+If you need to edit, please consult Ms. Barrie Steinberg at Frank Salomon Associates

 Richard Stoltzman's virtuosity, musicianship and sheer personal magnetism have made him one of today's most sought-after concert artists.
-As soloist with over a hundred orchestras, a captivating recitalist, an innovative jazz artist, and a prolific recording artist, this two-time Grammy Award winner has defied categorization, dazzling critics and audiences alike throughout many musical genres.
+As soloist with more than a hundred orchestras, as a captivating recitalist and chamber music performer, as an innovative jazz artist, and as a prolific recording artist, two-time GRAMMY® Award winner Stoltzman has defied categorization, dazzling critics and audiences alike throughout many musical genres.

 Richard Stoltzman resides in Massachusetts and is a passionate Boston Red Sox baseball fan.
 He is also a Cordon Bleu trained pastry chef.